invap/rt-monitor-example-app/README.md

 )

 ```
-- `barpointiscorrect`: asserts that the topmost row of the bar that is colured in green (referred to as `bar_point`) corresponds to the engineering value computed by task *conversion*, also establishing a hard upper and lower bound for that row
+- `barpointiscorrect`: asserts that the topmost row of the bar that is coloured in green (referred to as `bar_point`) corresponds to the engineering value computed by task *conversion*, also establishing a hard upper and lower bound for that row
 ```
 (bar_dato_ing:State Real),(bar_point:State Int)
 (exists ((real_value Real))